Access control overview

 By design, the Agent role has fewer restrictions with access control.
 For example, an agent can transfer to any queue or user in the system, regardless of the queue’s or user’s division.
 This behavior ensures that agents can successfully process interactions.
 Agent A in Division ABC can transfer a call to Agent X in Division XYZ without being granted permission to access Division XYZ.

 To provide a user access to a division, an administrator must:

-- Create the role with the appropriate permissions.
+- Identify an existing role with the appropriate permissions; for example, a default role, or optionally create the role with the appropriate permissions.
 The administrator can grant this role to multiple users.
 For more information, see Add roles.

 - Assign the role with the appropriate permissions to a user, unless the user already has the role.
 For more information, see Grant a role and a division to a user.
 This task assigns the role with the appropriate permission and the division to a user.